Nazzy88/Social-Media-Analysis-On-Air-Pollution/README.md

 ## Does Air Pollution Really Matter to the US Population?
 * The data was collected through Twitter API on their Twitter Developer site.
-* Was only able to collect the data for 7 days due to my subsription being standard.
+* Was only able to collect the data for 7 days due to my subscription being standard.
 (Dates: 05.08.2020-05.15.2020)
-* Due to the information being global and not being able to use the geotag coordintes, there was quite a bit of cleaning up to do with the locations parameter.
+* Due to the information being global and not being able to use the geotag coordinates, there was quite a bit of cleaning up to do with the locations parameter.
 Since I wanted to find information for each state.